-Cryotherapy for Prostate Cancer Treatment in Athens, GA
+Cryotherapy for Prostate Cancer in Athens, GA

 Cryotherapy, also often referred to as cryosurgery, is a procedural method used to destroy prostate cancer cells by freezing them.
-The term “cryosurgery” is actually a misnomer, as this treatment does not involve any sort of surgical equipment or techniques at all.
+The term “cryosurgery” is a misnomer, as this treatment does not involve any sort of surgical equipment or techniques at all.

-How Cryotherapy Is Used
+How Is Cryotherapy Used?

 Before Dr. Allen begins cryotherapy treatment, the patient will be made comfortable with anesthesia.
-Most often, this will involve either numbing the lower half of the body using an epidural, or applying general anesthesia so that the patient is asleep throughout the procedure.
+Most often, this will involve either numbing the lower half of the body using an epidural or applying general anesthesia so that the patient is asleep throughout the procedure.

-Using a transrectal ultrasound to guide their instruments and clearly identify parts of the prostate that have been affected by cancer, Dr. Allen will insert several fine needles into the prostate gland.
+Using a transrectal ultrasound to guide their instruments and identify parts of the prostate that have been affected by cancer, Dr. Allen will insert several fine needles into the prostate gland.
 These needles, called cryoprobes, are each filled with argon gas, which works to immediately freeze the prostate tissues and cancer cells once injected into specific target areas.
 In some instances, nitrogen may be used in place of argon to complete this process.

 The Recovery Process

 Because cryotherapy is not a surgery, it tends to have significantly lower rates for potential complications, as well as reduced recovery time than most surgical alternatives.
-Patients are typically held for observation immediately following their cryotherapy treatment, but can return home shortly after the anesthetic wears off.
+Patients are typically held for observation immediately following their cryotherapy treatment but can return home shortly after the anesthetic wears off.

 Who Is a Candidate for Cryotherapy?